What is an Order Management System (OMS)?

 Why do you need a modern Order Management System?

-We’ve seen that as commerce shifts to new channels, customers’ expectations are shifting as well.
-They want to buy your products anywhere, and return them from everywhere.
-They assume that their order will be fulfilled and shipped quickly, and exactly as forecasted.
+Today, customers want to buy products , and return them, anywhere and everywhere.
+Buy online, return in store.
+They assume that their online orders will be fulfilled and shipped quickly, and exactly as forecasted.
 They take for granted that the product they want will be in stock.
-As their expectations rise, they’re also sharing their experiences more than ever—on review sites, Amazon, and social media.
-Every bad customer experience can seriously impact your bottom line, as you fall behind the experience that your competitors are able to deliver.
+They’re also sharing their experiences more than ever—on review sites, Amazon, and social media.
+Every bad customer experience can seriously impact your bottom line.
+The stakes are higher and higher for every single customer interaction.

 In a complex, multi-channel business, each of your products passes through many different teams and locations to get to your customer.
 A great OMS will save you time and hassle every step of the way:

-2. Take the order – Web, phone, mail-order, or in-person sales are all processed by the same system, so nothing slips through the cracks.
-Customize your order forms and processing to collect exactly the information you need, every time.
+- Process orders – Web, phone, mail-order, or in-person sales are all processed by the same system, so nothing slips through the cracks.

-3. Route and process – Design business rules for order routing, and make them as complex or as simple as your business requires.
-Save on shipping costs by choosing the fulfillment center closest to the consumer.
-Or ship from an overstocked store.
-With real-time monitoring and reporting tools, you’ll optimize every process for speed and efficiency.
+- Route and process – Design business rules for intelligent order routing.
+You can choose to save on shipping costs by choosing the fulfillment center closest to the consumer.
+Or you can optimize inventory by shipping from an overstocked store.

 What are the essential features of a world-class OMS?

-Every business is built a bit differently, and a world-class OMS will have the robust features and flexibility to meet your precise needs.
+Every business is built a bit differently, and a world-class OMS will have additional features and flexibility to meet your precise needs.

 - Modern Features – Your OMS must support your omnichannel service aspirations.
 It’s critical to map your business to OMS features so you can choose an OMS that will meet your needs.
 Our Order Management System RFP Template can be a great tool to help prioritize and compare features.

-- Powerful integration – Your OMS will share information with your ERP, ecommerce website, POS systems, warehouse management system and more.
+- Powerful integration – Your OMS will share information with your ERP, ecommerce storefront (e.g. Shopify, Magento, BigCommerce or others), POS systems, warehouse management system and more.
 It’s the driving force in unifying your systems.
-In fact, underdeveloped APIs is noted in our recent white paper as one of the 5 Hidden Costs to Avoid When Buying an Order Management System.
+In fact, “underdeveloped APIs” features in our recent white paper as one of the 5 Hidden Costs to Avoid When Buying an Order Management System.

 - Inventory insights and forecasting – You shouldn’t have to cobble together multiple reports to understand what’s going on with your business.
 Consistent inventory management across all sales channels ensures that you’re always in stock and able to plan for the future.